Sri Lanka itineraries: 4 incredible routes to explore the island

 Haputale: 2 days

-Haputale is a great place to hike the central highlands away from the crowds of places like Ella.
-Get up early to join the tea pickers on a stroll through tea fields to Lipton's Seat or make longer day hikes to the summits of nearby Prabhawa or Wangedigala peaks, the latter offering views of Sri Lanka's tallest waterfall.
+Haputale is a great place to hike the central highlands away from the crowds in places like Ella.
+Get up early to stroll through tea fields to Lipton's Seat, or make longer day hikes to the summits of nearby Prabhawa or Wangedigala peaks, the latter offering views of Sri Lanka's tallest waterfall.

 Allow at least 8 days